 Calcipotriol/betamethasone dipropionate foam should also not be used for skin affected with:

-Before using Enstilar foam, patients should inform treating physicians in the following circumstances:
+Before using calcipotriol/betamethasone foam, patients should inform treating physicians in the following circumstances:

 The propellants in calcipotriol/betamethasone dipropionate foam are flammable.
 Patients are instructed to avoid fire, flame, and smoking during and immediately following application.
 Keep the foam in a cool dry place, store below 25°C, and store away from sunlight.
 Do not expose the container to temperatures above 50°C as it is pressurised and extremely flammable [1,3].

-Hypercalcemia and hypercalciuria have been observed with the use of calcipotriol/betamethasone dipropionate foam and is more likely if recommended doses are exceeded .
+Hypercalcaemia and hypercalciuria have been observed with the use of calcipotriol/betamethasone dipropionate foam and is most likely to occur if recommended doses are exceeded .

 If hypercalcaemia or hypercalciuria develops, treatment should be discontinued until parameters of calcium metabolism have normalised.

-The incidence of hypercalcemia and hypercalciuria following calcipotriol/betamethasone dipropionate foam treatment of more than 4 weeks has not been evaluated.
+The incidence of hypercalcaemia and hypercalciuria following calcipotriol/betamethasone dipropionate foam treatment of more than 4 weeks has not been evaluated.